Role of deep-sea microbial predators at hydrothermal vents examined

-Category: Climate Hits: 1The hydrothermal vent fluids from the Gorda Ridge spreading center in the northeast Pacific Ocean create a biological hub of activity in the deep sea.
+Category: Climate Hits: 2The hydrothermal vent fluids from the Gorda Ridge spreading center in the northeast Pacific Ocean create a biological hub of activity in the deep sea.
 There, in the dark ocean, a unique food web thrives not on photosynthesis but rather on chemical energy from the venting fluids.
 Among the creatures having a field day feasting at the Gorda Ridge vents is a diverse assortment of microbial eukaryotes, or protists, that graze on chemosynthetic bacteria and archaea.

 Read more https://www.sciencedaily.com/releases/2021/07/210716131558.htm